Welcome to Fermanagh Lakelands

 Take a boat tour across to Devenish Island, one of the most important monastic sites in Northern Ireland.
 Founded by Saint Molaise in the sixth century, it includes a round tower, bell tower and a refuge from the Viking Raids.

-Fermanagh is also home to three National Trust properties – Castle Coole, Crom Estate and Florence Court.
+Fermanagh is also home to three National Trust properties – Castle Coole, Crom Estate and Florence Court which are 4* under NITB’s Visitor Experience Grading Scheme.

 Florence Court is one of our most important 18th century houses, noted for its rococo plasterwork and a fine collection of Irish furniture – explore in detail with an organised tour.